Kaibutsu: Critical reception

 American magazine Time ranked "Kaibutsu" number five on its list of the 10 Best Songs of 2021, becoming the only song from a Japanese act on the list, and being described as a "seamless" integration of "a giant pop hook with furious math rock riffs", "jazzy chromatic runs", and "a seismic EDM-esque drop".
 Additionally, critics said that the song gave "yearning", and "cinematic nature" and was "wholly unsurprised" to be served as the theme song to the anime Beastars.

 Commercial performance

-"Kaibutsu" debuted at number 14 on the Billboard Japan Hot 100 of January 18, 2021 and peaked at number 2 on the chart of March 31, due to releasing the CD single.
+"Kaibutsu" debuted at number 14 on the Billboard Japan Hot 100 of January 18, 2021 and peaked at number 2 on the chart of March 31, due to the CD single release.
 The song also peaked at number 87 on the Billboard Global 200 and number 39 on the Billboard Global Excl.
 US of January 30.
+"Kaibutsu" was certified diamond for streaming by Recording Industry Association of Japan (RIAJ) on December 26, 2023, surpassing 500 million streaming, the third song to do so after "Yoru ni Kakeru" and "Gunjō".

 The CD single "Kaibutsu / Yasashii Suisei" debuted and peaked at number 2 on the Oricon Singles Chart for the chart issue date of April 5, 2021, selling 23,761 copies, and also number 2 on the Billboard Japan Top Single Sales chart, selling 27,275 copies for the chart issue date of March 31, 2021.